rarible/protocol/docs/union-sdk.md

 3. Create new instance of EthereumWallet class.
 4. Create Rarible SDK with a new instance of ethereumWallet, created in previous step.

-In code, it looks like that (using TypeScript):
+In TypeScript, this looks like:

 ```typescript
 --8<-- "docs/snippets/usage-sdk.md"